NDDC: Ex-militants demand trial of lawmakers linked to graft – The Sun Nigeria

 Femi Folaranmi, Yenagoa

-Niger Delta ex-militants at the weekend appealed to President Muhammadu Buhari to ensure that federal lawmakers indicted over corrupt practices in the Niger Delta Development Commission (NDDC) are arrested and tried before the end of his tenure.
+Niger Delta ex-militants at the weekend appealed to President Muhammadu Buhari to ensure that federal lawmakers indicted for corrupt practices in the Niger Delta Development Commission (NDDC) were arrested and tried before the end of his tenure.

-According to the former insurgents, the only way to sanitise the regional commission was to ignore the outbursts of some members of the National Assembly and ensure completion of the forensic audit of the NDDC.
+According to them the only way to sanitize the commission was to ignore the outbursts of some members of the National Assembly and ensure completion of the forensic audit of the NDDC.

-General Izon Ebi, the leader of the group, asked the president not to allow the interference of corrupt interests to distract from the ongoing forensic audit.
+The leader of the group, General Izon Ebi asked the President not to allow the cacophony of corrupt voices truncate the ongoing forensic audit.

-‘The major reason for the kangaroo inquisition of the commission by the National Assembly is because the interim management committee of the commission for the first time has been able to name and shame members of the National Assembly that have made the commission the headquarter of their looting project,’ Ebi said.
+Ebi said: “The major reason for the kangaroo inquisition of the commission by the National Assembly is because the interim management committee of the commission for the first time has been able to name and shame members of the National Assembly that have made the commission the headquarter of their looting project.

 Leave a Reply